Leviticus 9

 - Romans 12:1present your bodies a living sacrifice, holy, acceptable unto God, which is your reasonable service.The whole burnt offering of verses 12-14 brought forward - the worshipper's whole life laid on the altar.

-- John 4:23-24the true worshippers shall worship the Father in spirit and in truth... they that worship him must worship him in spirit and in truth.The truth behind verse 21 - worship is offered on God’s terms, not reshaped to the worshipper’s taste.
+- John 4:23-24the true worshippers shall worship the Father in spirit and in truth... they that worship him must worship him in spirit and in truth.The truth behind verse 21 - worship is offered on God's terms, following the way He has given.

 The Glory of the LORD Appeared